Earlier Francis Marion Symposium 2013-2017

 Agenda: Alexia Helsley: “Rebecca Brewton Motte – Revolutionary Heroine” (Archivist, historian, and author from USC-Aiken)

 Steve Smith: “Francis Marion and the Snow’s Island Community” Steve continues.
 Steve concludes.
-(Research Associate Professor, SC Institute of Archaeology & Anthropology)
+(Research Associate Professor, SC Institute of Archaeology and Anthropology)

 Dinner Theater: Christine Swager: ”Reclaiming our Heritage!”
 (Musgrove Mill) Chris concludes.
 (Researcher, historian, and author from Spartanburg)